alexhernandezgarcia/alexhernandezgarcia.github.io/slides/mlforscience-udem-feb24.md

 --
     - Given a score or reward function $R(x)$, learn to _sample proportionally to the reward_.
 --
-2. .highlight1[Compositionality] in the samples generation.
+2. .highlight1[Compositionality] in the sample generation.

 --
     - A meaningful decomposition of samples $x$ into multiple sub-states $s_0\rightarrow s_1 \rightarrow \dots \rightarrow x$ can yield generalisable patterns.